Cookies managing

 These cookies provide advertising companies with information about your online activity to help them deliver more relevant online advertising to you or to limit how many times you see an ad.
 This information may be shared with other advertising companies.
 See a list of the advertising cookies we use here.

-Double Refugees:
+Double Refugees

-A Series of Video Meetings
+A Series of Meetings

 For the first time since World War II and the establishment of the State of Israel, tens of thousands of Jewish refugees emerged in the world.
 For some of them, this is their second evacuation - the first was in 1941 from the Nazis, the second in 2022 from the Russians.